Skip to content

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the

 You should have received a copy of the GNU General Public License

 along with this program.
 If not, see https://www.gnu.org/licenses.

-The package For using the package, download the following file and put it into a
+For using the package, download the file RaduRK.m, which can be found at

 - S. Radu, "An Algorithmic Approach to Ramanujan's Congruences," Ramanujan Journal, 20, pp. 215-251 (2009).